SelectLLM: Query-Aware Efficient Selection Algorithm for Large Language Models: Conclusions and Future Directions

 \section{Conclusions and Future Directions}

-To the best of our knowledge, this paper presents the first study to efficiently navigate input queries to the most suitable subset of LLMs selected from a large pool.
-We introduce the novel \textsc{SelectLLM} algorithm, which selects a lightweight subset of LLMs using a multi-label classifier and confidence-based optimal policies.
-The model is evaluated with two challenging reasoning datasets and compared with several strong baseline models. \textsc{SelectLLM} outperforms individual LLMs and achieves competitive accuracy with a similar subset size of the top-performing LLMs while maintaining significantly lower latency (13\% lower latency for {\tt GSM8K} and 70\% lower for {\tt MMLU}).
-Although the proposed modeling is promising, we believe better modeling can push the performance closer to the oracle performance.
-Our findings serve as a strong foundation for such future modeling endeavors.
-A feasible direction could involve incorporating LLM-related and question-related features to enhance query and LLM awareness in modeling.
+In this work, we introduce an efficient and novel LLM selection algorithm, \textsc{SelectLLM}, to navigate input queries to the most suitable subset of LLMs from a large pool. \textsc{SelectLLM} employs a multi-label classifier and confidence-based optimal policies to select a lightweight subset of LLMs.
+The model is evaluated on two challenging reasoning datasets and compared against several strong baseline models. \textsc{SelectLLM} demonstrates superior performance compared to these baseline models, achieving competitive accuracy with a similar subset size of top-performing LLMs, while maintaining significantly lower latency.
+Despite the promising results, we recognize that further advancements in modeling could bring performance closer to the Oracle benchmark.
+Our findings provide a robust foundation for future research.
+A potential avenue for improvement could involve integrating LLM-related and query-related features to enhance the model's query and LLM awareness.